-Figure 20.
+Figure 19.
 Adolescents' preferences regarding taking up farming as their future occupation, %

-- ✓ Most adolescents liked working in the field, collecting fodder/caring for animals, and home gardening. - ✓ Less than 11% of adolescents wanted to take up agriculture as their future primary occupation.
+- Most adolescents liked collecting fodder/caring for animals and home gardening. - ✓ Less than 8% of adolescents wanted to take up agriculture as their future primary occupation.

-Figure 21.
+Figure 20.
 Adolescents' preferences vs. parents' expectations for their future occupation

-Note: Parents' expectations are calculated among the subsample of 41% parents who do not expect at least one of their children to be in farming in the future.
+Note: Parents' expectations are calculated among the subsample of 46% parents who do not expect at least one of their children to be in farming in the future.

-- ✓ Most girls and boys preferred salaried employment in the public sector as their future occupation. - ✓ Only 5% of parents expected their female children to get married without remunerative employment. - ✓ Similar patterns of future aspirations were expressed by girls and boys.
+- ✓ Most girls and boys preferred salaried employment in the public sector and high skilled independent professions as their future occupation. - ✓ Around 43% of parents expected their female children to get married without remunerative employment. - ✓ Similar patterns of future aspirations were expressed by girls and boys.